YHuUBC/energy_efficiency_analysis/CONTRIBUTING.md

 ### Creating a pull request

 When you are ready to submit the changes to our repository, please first commit them to your branch.
-You can use the following code
+You can use the following code:
 ```
 $ git add <modified-file>
 $ git commit -m "Some descriptive message about your change"